Stanford-ILIAD/vla/README.md

 This repository was originally written with older versions of PyTorch and PyTorch-Lightning on now deprecated version of CUDA.
 If you run into any problems with the codebase -- please submit an issue, and you can expect a response within 24 hours!

-If urgent, please email skaramcheti@cs.stanford.edu with "VLA Codebase" in the subject line!
+If urgent, please email skaramcheti@cs.stanford.edu with "VLA Code" in the subject line!